Full racing risks

 Decisions have been made on the first stage and Loco's prototype lifting foil will be laminated soon.
-The design philosophy is one of simplicity (no active control of the foils with e.g. a wand system) and foil assist, rather than the emphasis being on continuous, full foiling.
+The design philosophy is one of simplicity (no active control of the main foil with e.g. a wand system) and foil assist, rather than the emphasis being on continuous, full foiling.

-The front lifting foil will be mounted on the daggerboard 64cm from the top of the board (45cm below the hull, with provision for raising the board) and will be fixed, though provision and a plan has been made for adjustment at a later date if necessary.
+The front lifting foil will be mounted on the daggerboard 64cm from the top of the board (45cm below the hull, with provision for raising the board) and will be fixed whilst sailing, though provision and a plan has been made for adjustment at a later date if necessary.
 Adjustment of the pitch of the boat will be controlled by the rudder T-foil using a pulley system for coarse control and a worm gear for fine adjustment.
 Loco has a gantry which can freely hinge downwards and I am hoping that if the T-foil is set to lose positivity before the front foil, the stern will dip first and touch down will be a pancake not a nose dive.
 Additionally a powerful, adjustable shock cord, preventing the gantry hinging too far down and the T-foil becoming neutral, should give the T-foil responsiveness which may, just may, mimic the use of a wand on a foiling moth by controlling pitch and adjusting the lift on the main foil.
 It is possible this will make full foiling achievable, though the main function initially is to control touch down or even avoid full foiling ie foil assist.

 The nationals came and went.
 Beautiful sunny weather but not much wind.
 We have moved on from last year…just.
 Some photos below (If they're not appearing just click on the blue box with a question mark)